seanahan5000/rpw-ext/README.md

 <img src="images/project.png"/>

-**srcDir** - Optionl base path prepended to all other file paths and operations.
+**srcDir** - Optional base path prepended to all other file paths and operations.

 **includes** - Optional source files that are common across modules.
-Specifying these files allows the extension to track symbol references across modules.
+Specifying these files allows the extension to track symbol use across modules.

 **modules** - Top-level source files for each assembled module, in the order that the modules will be assembled.
 This tells the extension the start of each dependency tree so it can determine what files are used and what symbols are referenced.

 ### Known Problems
 * Variable tabbing command doesn't work correctly on files using tabs instead of spaces.

 This is a work in progress.
-Syntax parsing gaps are still being filled.
+Syntax parsing gaps are still being filled in.